Here are a few things to remember that will stop you from being mean to yourself when you feel inadequate.

 12. Is It Worth The Worry?

-Fretting over not being good enough, strong enough, smart enough, anything enough, will not make you better.
+Fretting over not being good enough, strong enough, smart enough, or anything enough will not make you better.

-It’s a waste of your energy, so focus on the positive things about you and view the aspects of your life you would like to improve as just that; something to actively work towards.
+It’s a waste of energy, so focus on the positive things about you and view the aspects of your life you would like to improve as something to actively work towards.

 13. Trying and Failing is OK

 Learn something from each failure and use it to propel you forward instead of dwelling on how things didn’t work out.

 If you do everything right the first time, you will not have any breakthroughs.

 14. Be Where You Are

-Sounds a little Zen, but when you enjoy where you are instead of focusing on where you want to be, you’ll enjoy life so much more.
+Sounds a little Zen, but when you enjoy where you are instead of focusing on where you want to be, you’ll enjoy life much more.

 Life is actually a journey and not a destination, so look around and take in all that’s happening in the moment before it changes.